-In justifying his demand for ex-special counsel Robert Mueller to testify publicly about his investigation into alleged Russian meddling in the 2016 election, Judiciary Committee Chairman Jerrold Nadler of New York quipped: "Nobody reads the book (Mueller's 448-page report), but everybody will watch the movie."
+In justifying his demand for ex-special counsel Robert Mueller to testify publicly about his investigation into alleged Russian meddling in the 2016 election and his 448-page report, Judiciary Committee Chairman Jerrold Nadler of New York quipped: "Nobody reads the book, but everybody will watch the movie."

-The movie was a box office bomb.
+It turns out the movie was a box office bomb.

 The leading man fumbled his lines, lost track of the narrative, mumbled responses, appeared bewildered and finally refused to answer questions.
 For Democrats, Mueller's overhyped and much anticipated appearance was an embarrassment.